PySimpleGUI/PySimpleGUI/readme.md

 ### How GUI Programming in Python Should Look

 GUI programming in Python is a mess.  tkinter kinda sucks.
-Why is Python such a great teaching language and yet no GUI framework exists that lends itself to the basic building blocks of Python, the list?
+Why is Python such a great teaching language and yet no GUI framework exists that lends itself to the basic building blocks of Python, the list or dictionary?

 The key to custom forms in PySimpleGUI is to view forms as ROWS of Widgets (Elements).
 Each row is specified as a list of these widgets.
 Put the rows together and you've got a form.